bcgov/Digital-Support-Team-Guidelines/README.md

 # Digital-Support-Team-Guidelines

-A new Digital Support Team within OCIO should support TB and DIB in assessing and supporting ministries digital and tech initiatives.
-This repositories will share guidelines and OCIO Digital Annex which intended to serve as a prototype.
+The Digital Support Team within OCIO supports the Treasury and Digital Investment Boards in assessing and supporting ministries digital and tech initiatives.
+This repository will share guidelines and OCIO Digital Annex..

 ## Background